 It doesn’t get any bigger than Hull FC’s greatest ever player Johnny Whiteley.

-A Hull FC and Rugby League Hall of Famer, Whiteley turns 90-years-young this Friday (20th November).
+Both a Hull FC and Rugby League Hall of Famer, Whiteley is an absolute legend, an icon, and a gentlemen.

-Here is part two of our interview with the great man, first seen in the Up the Cream fanzine five years ago.
+Here is part two of our interview with the great man, first seen in the Up the Cream fanzine in 2015.

 Johnny Whiteley had a sensational playing career, but retiring was far from the end of the journey.

-For Gentleman John making the transition to coach was easy – after all it was a profession he already had a fair bit of experience in.
+For Gentleman John making the transition from player to coach was easy – after all it was a profession he already had a fair bit of experience in.

 He had big shoes to fill as well, replacing the great Roy Francis, but like his playing career Whiteley was only heading one way – to the very top.